Oracle loses another JEDI court battle. Its campaign against Amazon may have succeeded anyway.

 As part of Amazon’s lawsuit, the court once again halted progress on JEDI, and the Pentagon asked to revise its award to fix some procurement mistakes it made.
 It has until Sept.
 16 to issue another award.

 Oracle, whose database business is threatened by the Defense Department’s broader move to the cloud, was the most vocal among a cadre of companies that resisted JEDI early on.
-Oracle Chief Executive Safra Catz, one of Trump’s closest allies in the tech world, raised the issue at a dinner with him in April 2018, just a month after the contract was announced, The Post and Bloomberg reported at the time.
+Oracle chief executive Safra Catz, one of Trump’s closest allies in the tech world, raised the issue at a dinner with him in April 2018, just a month after the contract was announced, The Post and Bloomberg News reported at the time.

 An Oracle lobbying document eventually reached the president’s desk, people familiar with the matter told The Post.
-Sen. Marco Rubio, R-Fla., whose campaign has received donations from Oracle founder Larry Ellison, wrote to the Pentagon and the White House asking that the contract be delayed.
+Sen. Marco Rubio (R-Fla.), whose campaign has received donations from Oracle founder Larry Ellison, wrote to the Pentagon and the White House asking that the contract be delayed.
 Ellison also hosted a fundraising event for Trump’s campaign at his California estate, according to the local newspaper Desert Sun.

 Throughout it all, Oracle has pressed on with a bid protest that began more than two years ago, culminating in Wednesday’s appeal decision.
 It is unclear whether the company can appeal again.
 An Oracle spokeswoman declined to comment Thursday on whether the company will try to do so.